 What this means for the student: better, more robust learning

-Flexibility isn’t just a humane approach to learning, though.
+Bootcamp flexibility isn't just a human approach to learning, though.
 The adaptable schedule also helps people truly master the material.

 Teaching and learning is a sequential process and each step in that process takes a certain amount of time, so when we have disrupted it, if you're not providing more time within each year, it's really hard to generate much more learning per year than you were generating before.

-The school year has a defined beginning and end.
-And for learners whose education was interrupted during the pandemic, the proscribed, inflexible timeframe didn’t allow them to fully absorb information.
+The school year has a set start and end.
+For students whose education got interrupted during the pandemic, that fixed window didn't leave room to fully absorb the lessons.

-Yeah, we’re not about that.
-We’re focused on providing instruction, not fitting a predefined timetable.
-So, no matter the reason, if you need more time, you can have more time.
-As Kane found, this is just sound pedagogy.
+We're not running that play.
+We focus on instruction, not on cramming you into a predefined timeline.
+If you need more time, you get more time.
+As Kane found, that's just sound pedagogy.

 But as she was studying, there was a family emergency.
 She messaged the TripleTen team, took a break, and came back when things settled.
 “It was a huge relief to put things on pause,” she said.
 In fact, this flexibility made the educational experience unique.